SuyashLakhotia/UniversityNotes/CZ 3005 - Artificial Intelligence/Artificial Intelligence Part I.md

 ### Well-Defined Formulation
 - Definition of a Problem	- The information used by an agent to decide what to do.- Specification	- Initial State	- Action Set i.e. available actions (successor functions)
 	- State Space i.e. states reachable from the initial state		- Solution Path: sequence of actions from one state to another
-	- Goal Test Predicate		- Single state, enumerated list of states, abstract properties
+	- Goal Test Predicate		- single state, enumerated list of states, abstract properties
-	- Cost Function		- Path cost *g(n)*, sum of all (action) step costs along the path.
+	- Cost Function		- Path Cost *g(n)* i.e. sum of all (action) step costs along the path
 - Solution	- A path (a sequence of operators leading) from the *Initial State* to a state that satisfies the *Goal Test*.
 - Search Cost
 	- Does the agent find a solution?